Lyle Thompson: Sophomore season: 2013

+Junior season: 2014

+In 2014, Lyle, along with his brother Miles were the first Native American players to win the Tewaaraton Trophy; tewaaraton being the Mohawk term for the precursor of modern lacrosse.
+In the same year, Lyle was nominated for the 2014 Best Male College Athlete ESPY Award.
+He was also named the Lacrosse Magazine 2014 'Person of the Year', and is the only person to do so as a college player.

+Senior season: 2015

+In his last season of college lacrosse, Lyle won the Tewaaraton Award a second consecutive time.
+He is the only college men's lacrosse player to win the award twice consecutively, and one of only two to win the award twice, the other being Mikey Powell.

+Lyle also set a new career points record of 400 points, which was later broken by Chris Gray, who scored 401 points (which was across an extra year of eligibility due to the COVID pandemic).

+Professional career: 2015–present

+Lyle Thompson plays both indoor and outdoor professional lacrosse.
+He is widely regarded as one of the greatest lacrosse players of all time.
+ESPN lacrosse analyst, Paul Carcaterra, has described Lyle as being on his 'Mount Rushmore' of greatest lacrosse players, alongside attackman Mikey Powell, midfielder Gary Gait and defenseman David Pietramala.
+In 2017, Paul Rabil stated that Lyle's "legacy of success on the field will live on for generations to come."

+Outdoor Lacrosse

-Major League Lacrosse
+Major League Lacrosse: 2015–2020

 Lyle Thompson was drafted as the top overall pick in the 2015 Collegiate Draft by the Florida Launch; his brother Miles was drafted by the Launch the previous year.
 Lyle's first game was played against the Ohio Machine, and he played a total of eight games for the Launch during the 2015 season.
 He had 22 goals and 16 assists in his first season in Major League Lacrosse.
 On March 3, 2017, Lyle Thompson and his brother Jeremy Thompson were traded from the Florida Launch to the Chesapeake Bayhawks.
 In 2018 Lyle appeared in 6 games for the Bayhawks netting 20 goals, 1-2pt goal, 8 assists, and 17 ground balls.